 #2.
 Scheduling more playtime with cats can help relieve the stress of being indoors when they would rather be out hunting.

 #3.
-Kitty condos that are a sufficient height and complexity gives cats vertical space to look down upon their territory.
+Cat condos that are a sufficient height and complexity gives kitties vertical space to look down upon their territory.

 #4.
 Placing food in a variety of places inside the home allows cats actually "hunt" for the food and can make the hunt more exciting than a normal dinnertime routine.

 #5.
-Playing with cats with a laser pointer or "mouse" at the end of a fishing pole-like toy can get them mentally and physically stimulated.
+Playing with cat toys such as a laser pointer or "mouse" at the end of a fishing pole-like toy can get cats mentally and physically stimulated.

 Image by Flickr user @A. Davey